-For the years ended December 31, 2020 and 2019, the Organization capitalized interest of \$305 and \$168, respectively, on qualifying assets.
+For the year ended December 31, 2021, the Organization did not capitalize interest on qualifying assets.
+For the year ended December 31, 2020, the Organization capitalized interest of \$305 on qualifying assets.

 10. Line of Credit and Irrevocable Letter of Credit